MikeNaso/liveclouddrive/README.md

 A couple of days ago I developed this app, in order to create a virtual file system using Fuse (using node fuse bindings) and I developed a graph authentication and OneDrive connected.

-You need to create a dir mnt, cache and the files.db
+You need to create a dir mnt, cache and the livedrivecloud.db

-At this moment it seems that it is able to read file, almost refined the save
+At this moment it seems that it is able to read file, almost refined the save procedure

-This is the table in the files.sqlite
+This is the table in the livedrivecloud.db

 CREATE TABLE toupload(
         id INTEGER primary key,